veraszto/ranger-tech-tab-exercise/README.md

 Hi,

-[This](https://ranger-tech-tab-exercise.web.app) is a simple exercise asked in a inital trial of one of my past endevaours.
+[This](https://ranger-tech-tab-exercise.web.app) is a simple exercise asked in a inital trial of one of my past endeavours.